 To meet your state’s requirements and avoid penalties, retail businesses with employees typically must purchase workers’ compensation insurance.
 This policy helps cover medical bills and partial lost wages when an employee suffers a work-related injury or illness.

 With a median premium of less than $90 per month or $1,070 per year for retail companies, policy cost is determined by your number of employees and occupational risk, among other factors.

 Learn how workers' comp premiums are calculated and more on Insureon's workers' compensation insurance cost analysis page.

 Among retail businesses that purchase workers’ compensation insurance with Insureon, 25% pay less than $700 per year and 39% pay between $700 and $1,400 per year.
 The cost increases with the size of your workforce.

-Pet supply stores, clothing stores, and other retail businesses pay a median premium of less than $65 per month, or $760 per year, for umbrella insurance.
 This policy provides extra liability coverage for the most expensive lawsuits.
-Once an underlying policy’s limit is reached, umbrella insurance boosts coverage on your company’s general liability or employer’s liability insurance.
+Once an underlying policy’s limit is reached, umbrella insurance boosts coverage on your company’s general liability, commercial auto, or employer’s liability insurance.